slatedocs/slate/source/includes/_personnel.md

 }
 ```

-This endpoint allows you to view the personnel that belong to the company registered to the API token you provide.
-If the company is the primary company for that account, all personnel across the account will be returned.
-If not, only the personnel of that company will be returned.
+This endpoint allows you to view the personnel that belong to the division registered to the API token you provide.
+If the division is the primary division for that account, all personnel across the account will be returned.
+If not, only the personnel of that division will be returned.
 By default the personnel index returns personnel that have not been archived.

 ### Request